clarsonneur/matos_api/README.md

 This project is a POC to sync up a local access (windows) collection of tables to mysql DB on a secured remote server (through SSH)

-The program is built from golang and can be built from linux (cross compiling)
+The program is built from golang in linux (cross compiling)

 # Getting started